• Skip to main content

 April 26, 2020 by Sarah Laucks

-If you follow my posts you’ve probably heard me talking about being book rich.
-On my Instagram posts I even use the hashtag #bebookrich.
+If you followed my posts when I was on Instagram, then you probably remember me talking about “being book rich”.
+On my Instagram posts I used the hashtag #bebookrich.

 Simply put … to “Be Book Rich” means to have a large number of books and reading material in your home.
 It also means that you’ve acquired your home library in a way that was affordable for your family.